Explore Japan's feudal past, classic crafts and a beautiful mountain gorge

 Flourishing as a castle town in the early 17th century, the samurai district homes in Kakunodate have been preserved in a marvelously unspoiled state.
 Strolling the wide streets, it's easy to imagine the area filled with historical figures.

 Explore the area where 80 samurai families once lived, and see the best examples of Japanese residential architecture from the 17th and 18th centuries.
 These houses show how middle-class and wealthy samurai families lived.
-Six are open to the public, including Aoyagi , which is impressive for its size, layout and collection of historical artifacts.
+Six of the houses including the Aoyagi House , are open to the public.

 The Aoyagi samurai manor provides an opportunity to understand Japan's feudal period through dynamic displays.
 There are museums, galleries, a restaurant, and gift shop within the grounds.

 Just down the street is the Ishiguro manor.
-Still a private home, it's not as fully open to visitors, but does feature an impressive storeroom vault and some of Japan's first anatomical journals and notes.
+Still a private home, it's not fully open to visitors, but part of the main house and the storehouse can be viewed.

 A fall festival with massive floats